artsy/artsy.github.io/_posts/2021-05-11-unstructured-knowledge-sharing.markdown

 This knowledge base is so important and powerful that it's no longer only a place to _ask_ for help.
 Engineers will also share problems they've _already solved_ in a new thread in the channel, in case someone else runs into the problem.
-Usually we'll tag these problems up front with `[already solved]` or similar, to make it obvious no one should spend cycles trying to _solve_ this problem.
+Usually we'll tag these problems up front with `[already solved]` or similar, to make it obvious no one should spend cycles trying to solve this problem.

 ![An already-solved thread in our #dev-help slack](/images/2021-05-11-unstructured-knowledge-sharing/already-solved.png)

 One other important thing to say about the #dev-help channel: as engineers it's tempting to solve problems with new and novel tooling, but in the case of #dev-help we found a way to use our existing tooling in a slightly different way.
 Sometimes the best solution is one you already have.
-We could have investigated dedicated software like a StackOverflow for Teams, or we could have built our own knowledge-base tool.
+We could have investigated dedicated software like Stack Overflow for Teams, or we could have built our own knowledge-base tool.
 Instead we put some rules around how we would use a Slack channel, and gained a huge benefit at a fraction of the cost.

 ## Internal Live-Streaming